 Dating from 1729, the Brick Church was built in a simple Georgian style.
 During the 1880s it was renovated to suit the Victorian tastes of its parishioners.
 A fire in 1940 left only the vestry room and walls of the church standing.
 With the aid of records and drawings of the earlier building obtained by historians and archivists from the Maryland Historical Society, Maryland Diocesan Library, Peabody Library, Pratt Library, and Johns Hopkins University, the rebuilt church was restored to its original colonial-era style.

 A Sung Service of Holy Eucharist following Rite II of The Book of Common Prayer.
-Sunday mornings.
+Sunday mornings, 10:30-11:30am.

-Sunday School, held prior to Holy Eucharist to allow for youth participation in the entire service.
+Sunday School, held prior to Holy Eucharist during the program year to allow for youth participation in the entire service.
+Children’s Chapel is on hiatus.

 THE CHAPEL